 Human Rights Statement

-Hormel Foods recognizes the international principles and guidelines aimed at promoting and protecting human rights, including the:
+Hormel Foods supports the Consumer Goods Forum resolution on human rights and its priority principles.
+We also value and respect the international principles, guidelines and goals aimed at promoting and protecting human rights, including the:

 - International Bill of Human Rights;

 - International Labour Organization Conventions;

 - International Labour Organization’s Declaration on Fundamental Principles and Rights at Work;

 - Organisation for Economic Co-operation and Development (OECD) Guidelines for Multinational Enterprises;

 - U.N.
 Global Compact’s 10 Principles;

 - U.N.
 Guiding Principles on Business and Human Rights; and the

 When Hormel Foods considers international investments, acquisitions and joint ventures, as part of the due diligence process we conduct research on human rights parameters to ensure compliance with all governing country or province laws regarding investment agreements, including: